 Your home is at risk if you do not pay your rent.

 Checking your rent statement

 We will send you at least two rent statements every year, showing you the payments you have made.
-In the future you will also be able to check out your rent statement online through this website.
-However, if you sign up to our online residents section, SeeMyData, then you'll be able to view your rent statement whenever you want.
-Click the link at the top of the page to register on the system.
+However, if you sign up to our online residents system, SeeMyData, then you'll be able to view your rent statement whenever you want.